 You can read more at How FDM/FFF 3D Printing Technology Works?

 1.2 Bound Metal Deposition (BMD)

-Bound Metal DepositionTM (BMD) is an extrusion-based 3D printing technology developed by Desktop Metal, where metal components are constructed by extrusion of a powder-filled thermoplastic media.
+Bound Metal DepositionTM (BMD) is an extrusion-based additive manufacturing technology developed by Desktop Metal, where metal components are constructed by extrusion of a powder-filled thermoplastic media.
 Bound metal rods—metal powder held together by wax and polymer binder—are heated and extruded onto the build plate, shaping a part layer-by-layer.
 Once printed, the binder is removed via the debind process, and then sintered—causing the metal particles to densify.